-^{}Tech Prep advanced placement will be awarded for these courses provided the student can document mastery of competencies in their portfolio.
+\Tech Prep advanced placement will be awarded for these courses provided the student can document mastery of competencies in their portfolio.

-MEDICAL RADIOLOGIC TECHNOLOGY 7200
+RADIOLOGIC TECHNOLOGY (RADIOGRAPHY) 7200

 Radiographers perform imaging examinations and accompanying responsibilities at the request of physicians qualified to prescribe and/or perform radiologic procedures.
-They utilize equipment emitting ionizing radiation, sound waves, or magnetic resonance images to produce radiographic images of the internal structures of human anatomy.
-These radiographic images are utilized by the physician to diagnose disease processes.
-The radiographer is responsible for all functions in the Radiology Department to insure consistent radiographic images and provide for personal and patient safety from radiation hazards.
+They utilize equipment emitting ionizing radiation to produce radiographic images of the internal structures of human anatomy.
+These radiographic images are utilized by the physician for diagnostic and therapeutic purposes.
+The radiographer is responsible for all functions in the Radiology Department to insure consistent radiographic images and provide for personal and patient safety from ionizing radiation.
 In addition to producing diagnostic images and primary patient care, other responsibilities may include administrative and educational functions.